me-redteam/methodologies/target_discovery/README.md

 ## **Passive recon**

 Gathering information without alerting the subject of the surveillance is passive reconnaissance.
 This is the natural start of any reconnaissance because, once alerted, a target will likely react by drastically increasing security in anticipation of an attack.
-This is like casing a place prior to robbing it.